 Team development offers teams a way to work together better, enjoy themselves, achieve goals, and build capacity by rooting teachable moments in the team’s work dynamic.
 Developmental team building strengthens relationships, as well as develops a compelling purpose, embraces differences among the team, stimulates engagement, and results in profound learning.1

 The Board Room Essentials

-A department of five project managers approached Adventura with the goal of working better together.
+A department of five project managers approached us with the goal of working better together.
 After consulting with me, they decided on an Essentials program, a program focused on what it means to be a healthy team.
 Each Essentials program is based on a proven design template.
 The implementation and results vary because each team is different depending on their individual makeup, goals, structure, and task.
 Prior to the program there is a discovery period, which includes gathering information and designing the day.
-This Essentials program started out with a short introduction of myself, the facilitator, “the Adventura Way,” and the goals and agenda for the next 4.5 hours.

 An icebreaker was the first item on the agenda.
 The icebreaker oriented participants to the Adventura experience, created connections, had people moving around, and established trust.
 Although the team worked together for two years, they learned new information about each other: two of them had gone to the same college, one worked on a factory ship in Alaska, and many had received speeding tickets.

 The next stage in the process was a group initiative, a small project, designed to create a group experience.
 The dynamics that surface during these activities are often similar to what people experience in the workplace.
 An initiative allows the group to “play” with their dynamics in a safe environment.
 This process is portrayed in the Kolb Learning Cycle or as the shorthand.